-While rigorous in design and implementation, the studio art curriculum does not echo those employed at schools of art and design.
-Rather, the major has been crafted to work within the liberal arts tradition that the university has embraced since its inception, and students are encouraged—even advised—to bring to the creative process the ideas and concepts they have learned in classes offered by other departments across the W&L academic landscape.
+While rigorous in design and implementation, the studio art curriculum has been crafted to work within the liberal arts tradition and students are encouraged—even advised—to bring to the creative process the ideas and concepts they have learned in classes offered by other departments across the W&L academic landscape.

 The studio art major consists of 12 courses (36 credits) and encourages experience in design, drawing, painting, photography, printmaking and sculpture.
 Additionally, majors must take two courses in the history of art, one of which must focus on modern or contemporary art.
 Seniors must undertake and complete a specific thesis project, exhibited in Staniar Gallery at the end of Winter Term senior year.

 Students majoring in studio art often begin their academic experience by taking 100-level foundation courses in drawing and design.
 They then move on to introductory classes in sculpture, painting, printmaking and photography.
 Art history courses are often taken before the end of the junior year to help the studio major recognize—before they begin their thesis work—the trends and currents that have influenced their predecessors and contemporaries in the world of art.